A drought that could affect plan menus and parch participants

 - While the mid-cap growth asset class remains an important component of retirement plans, the new, more volatile environment will necessitate a more thoughtful, long-term approach to due diligence in the space.

 Mid-cap growth (MCG) funds are offered in numerous plan menu lineups.
-Recent analysis of the Brightscope database found that MCG funds were offered in 57% of U.S. plans.
-A comparable percentage (53%) was found via a similar review by PGIM.1 Target date funds and managed accounts, which serve as default investments for a significant number of participants, also allocate to mid-cap growth funds.
+Recent analysis of the Brightscope database found that MCG funds were offered in 57% of plans.
+A comparable percentage (53%) was found via a similar review by PGIM.1 Target date funds and managed accounts, which serve as default investments for many participants, also allocate to mid-cap growth funds.
 Therefore, a significant amount of participant assets depends on the performance of these funds for their long-term retirement goals.

 The end of an era

-One can liken this environment to the megadrought confronting the western United States ‒ where water and capital were once plentiful, they are now becoming scarcer.
+One can liken the environment to the megadrought that the Western United States are facing ‒ where water and capital were once plentiful, they are now becoming scarcer.
 Just as drought has produced erratic weather in the American West, tighter monetary conditions are creating intensifying bouts of volatility in financial markets.
 A reduction in water ravages the landscape while a scarcity of capital brings down puffed up valuations and index levels.
 The parched scenery has created unpleasant discoveries for investors who overpaid for unprofitable, speculative, and highly valued companies.
 Onlookers have observed with a mix of shock and, at times, denial.
 Those that remain anchored to expectations for an investment environment like the previous decade will likely be disappointed.

 A new investment paradigm